noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 [Speaking of which, Megiddo-san.
 I heard from Bacchus-san, but “what is it that you want to teach me”?]

 [Ah\~\~ that’s right.
-I’ll tell you all about it... a little later at the party.The party starts at 8 pm ...Until then, enjoy the festival again.]
+I’ll tell you all about it... a little later at the party.
+The party starts at 8 pm ...Until then, enjoy the festival again.]

 [H-Huhh...
 I understand.]